 CROWLEY: Those concerns are being discussed, but, you know, at the present time, they are still suspended.

 KELEMEN: The U.N.'s Mark Bowden says he's been encouraged by what he's hearing in meetings with State Department and White House officials, though.
 He says the U.S. has always been one of the biggest donors to Somalia, and cutting off aid now would only aggravate the conflict.

-General WILLIAM WARD (Commander, U.S. Africa Command): We are working very closely with their logistics, their training, their transportation, information, that they would use to be more effective in what they do.
+WILLIAM WARD: We are working very closely with their logistics, their training, their transportation, information, that they would use to be more effective in what they do.
 And we continue looking to ways based on what they ask us to enhance those efforts, and we would certainly see that continuing.